Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/RBA-14-aptamer.md

   </div>

 <p class="blowheader_box">Structure ligand</p>
 <font><p>Rev is a transactivating protein that is essential to the regulation of HIV-1 protein expression.
 A nuclear localization signal is encoded in the rev gene, which allows the Rev protein to be localized to the nucleus, where it is involved in the export of unspliced and incompletely spliced mRNAs.
-In the absence of Rev, mRNAs of the HIV-1 late (structural) genes are retained in the nucleus, preventing their translation.-----from Pfam</p></font>
+In the absence of Rev, mRNAs of the HIV-1 late (structural) genes are retained in the nucleus, preventing their translation.-----From Pfam</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>